Code-Institute-Submissions/first-milestone-project-3/README.md

 where your local repository will be pushed.<br/>
 5)	On major changes I have pushed  the changes in the local repository to GitHub.
         $git push origin master<br/>

+On Github <br/>
+1) Clicked Settings of the repository hosting the project and generated the external link as below

 [Link to github pages:https://github.com/nadia-solution-tracker/first-milestone-project](https://github.com/nadia-solution-tracker/first-milestone-project)<br/>
 [Link to Final Deployment:https://nadia-solution-tracker.github.io/first-milestone-project/](https://nadia-solution-tracker.github.io/first-milestone-project/)<br/>